Position Status: Full-Time, Non- Exempt

 - High degree of proficiency in Microsoft Office suite.

-- Work in a fast-paced environment.
+- Experience or interest working in a fast-paced environment.

 - Requires excellent verbal and written communication skills.